Is Zagreb Worth Visiting + Photo Diary

 Is Zagreb worth visiting?
-A common question since Zagreb often gets overlooked.
+A common question since Zagreb is often overlooked.
 Get my take on the city, why I enjoyed it, plus plenty of photos!

-On a tight timeline I agree with deciding to save Zagreb for another time.
+On a tight timeline, I agree with saving Zagreb for another time.
 But if you have extra time or this is a return trip to Croatia, I highly recommend considering Zagreb.

 I am so glad I did and I'll take you through all the reasons why the answer is yes to "is Zagreb worth visiting?"